Standard Life fund exits Brazil on weak real estate prospects

-Standard Life Investments Select Property Fund sold two buildings in prime areas of Sao Paulo, Brazil's largest city, for a combined total of 60 million pounds (181 million reais), the fund said in a press release on Wednesday.
+Standard Life Investments Select Property Fund sold two buildings in prime areas of Sao Paulo, Brazil's largest city, for a combined total of 60 million pounds, the fund said in a press release on Wednesday.

 The buildings were purchased in 2010 for a combined 35 million pounds.